 Look, I get that desperate times call for desperate measures.
 For example, I myself have used an old t-shirt that has now become some sort of rag that I use to clean things with at my apartment.
 Face it, it’s convenient and you end up saving some paper towels.
 We all do it.
 We do these little hacks here and there that will either save us time or money.
 But what we’re not going to do, is use a 30 rack of Bud Light as a child booster seat because we forgot it at home.
 That’s not how it works, buddy.

-Canada Ontario Provincial Police was actually forced to issue a proclamation when a 22-year-old driver from Weddington North was pulled over and charged with failing to ensure a child in the vehicle was properly restrained.
+In Canada, Ontario Provincial Police was actually forced to issue a proclamation when a 22-year-old driver from Weddington North was pulled over and charged with failing to ensure a child in the vehicle was properly restrained.
 The driver had propped his two-year-old up on a case of water…I mean, Bud Light.
 Now, I can’t be the only one thinking about how dangerous this is, right?

-As expected police want to remind drivers that children under 40 lbs need to be in a child seat, and children under 80 lbs, 8 years of age, or four feet nine inches need to be in a booster seat.
+As expected police want to remind drivers that children under 40 lbs need to be in a child seat or child car seat, and children under 80 lbs, 8 years of age, or four feet nine inches need to be in a booster seat.
 State laws mandate that children under the age of 12 who weigh less than a 100 lbs must be in the back of a vehicle.

 The real question here is …where is the beer now?